OctopusDeploy/docs/src/pages/docs/infrastructure/workers/built-in-worker.md

 This page describes how to configure the built-in worker for a variety of scenarios.

 :::div{.warning}
-The built-in worker is disabled on [Octopus Cloud](/docs/octopus-cloud) for security reasons.
-We recommend using one of the pre-configured [Dynamic Worker Pools](/docs/infrastructure/workers/dynamic-worker-pools).
+The built-in worker is only available on [self-hosted Octopus](/docs/getting-started#self-hosted-octopus) instances.
+[Octopus Cloud](/docs/octopus-cloud) customers have access to [Dynamic Worker Pools](/docs/infrastructure/workers/dynamic-worker-pools), which provide pre-configured Tentacle workers on-demand.
 :::

 ## Built-in Worker